 Avocados are a simple thanks to getting healthy fats into your child’s diet.

-They’re high in monounsaturated fats, which decrease inflammation and keep cholesterol levels healthy.
+They’re high in monounsaturated fats, which decrease inflammation and keep cholesterol levels Healthiest Foods for Kids.

 Fat moves through the alimentary canal slowly, so it keeps kids full longer.